 The Summer Workshop on the Dynamic Brain is an intensive, project-based residential course with a focus on the neurobiology of sensory processing, coding, and neural population dynamics.
 This program is intended for researchers at the graduate and postdoctoral level with an interest in developing the intersection of their scientific knowledge and their computational skills.

 Founded by Adrienne Fairhall and Christof Koch, the Summer Workshop on the Dynamic Brain is co-hosted by the Allen Institute for Brain Science and the Computational Neuroscience Center at the University of Washington with additional support from the Simons Foundation's Collaboration for the Global Brain.
 It is directed by Drs.
-Michael A. Buice, Shawn Olsen, Christof Koch, Adrienne Fairhall, and Eric Shea-Brown.
+Michael A. Buice, Saskia de Vries, Adrienne Fairhall, Shawn Olsen, and Eric Shea-Brown.

 The workshop is geared towards graduate students and postdoctoral fellows in neuroscience, biology, physics, engineering, and computer science as well as other early-career researchers at the equivalent level.
 Ideal candidates have a planned or established research agenda related to the course topics.